janel-developer/WishTender-backend/Docs/SupportedCurrencies.md

 ## Stripe Payout Currencies Supported by exchangeratesapi.io

 As of today, 3/23/21, all the default currencies of the stripe payout countries are supported by exchangeratesapi.io.

+WishTender must be able to convert gift prices to USD in order to calculate gift card note length.
+So WishTender can only support cross border connect accounts which our exchange rate API supports.

 ```javascript
 currenciesSupportedByBoth = [